raul23/pyebooktools/docs/examples.rst

 `:information_source:`

-  `Organize ebooks with output_folder_corrupt`_ shows you how to organize your ebooks by separating the corrupted from the good ebooks by providing the paths to folders that will receive these types of ebooks.
+  `Organize ebooks with output_folder_corrupt`_ shows you how to organize your ebooks by separating the corrupted ebooks from the good ones by providing the paths to folders that will receive these types of ebooks.

 Organize ebooks with only ``output_folder``
 -------------------------------------------